-Describe plans to communicate the knowledge gained (including the results and outcomes of the project) to other professionals in STEM education and research, both during and after the project.
-Describe the information to be disseminated, the means of dissemination, and the procedures for determining the success of the dissemination effort.
+Describe the plans to communicate the knowledge gained (including the results and outcomes of the project) to other professionals in STEM education and research, both during and after the project.
+Describe the nature of the information to be disseminated, the means of dissemination, and the procedures for determining the success of the dissemination efforts.